google/differential-privacy/README.md

 ## How to Build

-In order to run the differential private library, you need to install Bazel in version 3.7.2, if you don't have it already.
+In order to run the differential privacy library, you need to install Bazel in version 3.7.2, if you don't have it already.
 [Follow the instructions for your platform on the Bazel website](https://docs.bazel.build/versions/master/install.html)